Bonnie Bedelia: Career

 Bedelia made her film debut in The Gypsy Moths in 1969; later that year she attracted attention as the pregnant marathon dancer in They Shoot Horses, Don't They?
-She starred in the comedy Lovers and Other Strangers (1970), had dramatic roles in The Strange Vengeance of Rosalie (1972) and Between Friends (1973), and appeared opposite Richard Dreyfuss in the comedy The Big Fix (1978).
+She starred in the comedy Lovers and Other Strangers (1970), had dramatic roles in The Strange Vengeance of Rosalie (1972), Bonanza (1972), and Between Friends (1973), and appeared opposite Richard Dreyfuss in the comedy The Big Fix (1978).
 On television she played the leading role in the short-lived ABC drama series, The New Land (1974).

 In 1984, Bedelia received critical acclaim and was nominated for a Golden Globe for her starring role in Heart Like a Wheel (1983), as drag racer Shirley Muldowney.
 Other well-known performances include her portrayals of Holly Gennero McClane, the wife of Bruce Willis's character John McClane in Die Hard (1988) and Die Hard 2 (1990), and of Barbara Sabich, the wife of Harrison Ford's character in Presumed Innocent (1990).

 Bedelia appeared in two Stephen King screen adaptations: Salem's Lot (1979) and Needful Things (1993).
 She was nominated for Emmy Awards for her performance in the Showtime anthology series Fallen Angels (1993) and for the leading role in the made-for-television movie Locked in Silence (1999).
 She played a number of leading roles in television films and miniseries, such as Switched at Birth, A Mother's Right: The Elizabeth Morgan Story, Her Costly Affair, and Picnic.
 From 2001 to 2004, Bedelia starred as Capt.
 Kate McCafferty in the Lifetime television drama series The Division.
 She later guest-starred in Big Love and CSI: Crime Scene Investigation, and starred opposite Rue McClanahan and Olivia Newton-John in the 2008 sitcom Sordid Lives: The Series.

-Bedelia starred in the NBC drama series Parenthood (2010-2015) as the family matriarch, Camille Braverman.
+Bedelia starred in the NBC drama series Parenthood (2010–15) as the family matriarch, Camille Braverman.

-In 2017, she appeared in season 2 of the TV series Designated Survivor, and in two Hallmark movies.
+In 2017, she appeared in season 2 of the ABC crime drama series Designated Survivor, and in two Hallmark movies.
 In 2019, she guest starred on the Netflix series What/If.

 Personal life

 Bedelia married scriptwriter Ken Luber on April 24, 1969.
-Before divorcing in 1980, the couple had two sons, Uri (b.
+The couple had two sons, Uri (b.
 1970) and Jonah (b.
-1976).
-She was also married briefly to musician and screenwriter Jay Telfer and then wed actor Michael MacRae in 1995.
+1976), before divorcing in 1980.
+She wed actor Michael MacRae in 1995.